darkblueofmagic/anime-high-school-rpg-portrait-preset/README.md

-# 🏫 Anime High School RPG: Portrait Preset [Ver 0.5]
+# 🏫 Anime High School Life: Portrait Preset [Ver 0.5]

 Experimental: This Portrait Preset is still in its initial stage, expect future updates and changes!